christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch11_blockchain.md

 As of this writing, the default signet has about 150,000 blocks and is about a gigabyte in size.
-It supports all of the same features as Bitcoin's mainnet and is also used for testing proposed upgrades through the Bitcoin Inquisition project, which is a software fork of Bitcoin Core that's only designed to run on signet.
+It supports all of the same features as Bitcoin’s mainnet and is also used for testing proposed upgrades through the Bitcoin Inquisition project, which is a software fork of Bitcoin Core that’s only designed to run on signet.

 If you want to use a different signet, called a _custom signet_, you will need to know the script used to determine when a block is